The Mask and the Metamorphosis

 The hinge is the relationship between two Greek words: schema and morphe.

 Schema refers to the outward, temporary fashion of a thing — a costume, an appearance, a surface configuration.
-Morphe refers to the essential, unchangeable underlying nature of a thing.
+Morphe refers to the essential underlying nature of a thing — the thing that surface adjustment cannot reach.
 These aren’t synonyms.
-They’re opposites.
+One names the surface; the other names the substance.

 Jesus had a word for people living in metaschematizō.
 He called them hypokritēs.

-“Woe to you, scribes and Pharisees, hypocritesFrom the Greek hypokritēs — a stage actor performing behind a mask — and its root components hypo (under) and krites (judge).
-When Jesus uses this term he is making two simultaneous critiques: religion performed for an audience, and judgment rendered from a concealed position — motives hidden, often even from oneself.
-More!
+“Woe to you, scribes and Pharisees, hypocritesFrom the Greek hypokritēs — a stage actor performing behind a mask; its parts (hypo, under + krinō, judge) also suggest one who judges from a concealed position, motives hidden even from himself.
+In Jesus' mouth (Matthew 23:27-28) both seem at work: religion performed for an audience, and a self that judges others while never coming under the same view.
+See Mask and Verdict More!
 For you are like whitewashed tombs, which outwardly appear beautiful, but within are full of dead people’s bones and all uncleanness.”

 That is metaschematizō in full operation.
 The exterior modified, decorated, presented.
 The interior untouched.